 6. Thank your donor and send a tax receipt.

 Receipts are required by the IRS for any donation of more than $250.
-Once the stock donation is listed in your brokerage account, send the donor a tax receipt that lists the date of transfer, the value of the donation, the number of shares, and the stock’s ticker name.
+Once the stock donation is listed in your brokerage account, send the donor a tax receipt that lists the date of transfer, the number of shares, and the stock’s ticker name.